 Quick Start

-To run Upscope on your infrastructure, you'll need to either run a Docker image that contains everything or host the components separately yourself.
+To run Co-Browsing API on your infrastructure, you'll need to either run a Docker image that contains everything or host the components separately yourself.

-If you have fewer than 5,000 Visitors online at any given time and no more than 100 concurrent Agents, a single server will likely be enough.
-If you have more, you'll likely need to add more servers and scale Upscope horizontally by having a separate Redis cluster.
+If you have fewer than 5,000 Visitors online at any given time and no more than 100 concurrent Sessions, a single server will likely be enough.
+If you have more, you'll likely need to add more servers and scale Co-Browsing API horizontally by having a separate Redis cluster.

-We've created a simple startup script to easily start and configure Upscope to use with Docker.
-You can use the script as-is or pull our image from Docker Hub and run it with the variables listed below.
+Pull our image from Docker Hub and run it with the environment variables listed below.

 Host MongoDB Connection Issues

-This link never changes, so you can curl the binaries as part of your build process and automatically keep Upscope up to date.
+This link never changes, so you can curl the binaries as part of your build process and automatically keep Co-Browsing API up to date.
 Any breaking change will have a new link, so you don't need to worry about that.

 SECRET_KEY=myrandomsecretkey... ./upscope-data-linux

-After you run Upscope, the output will give you instructions for your JavaScript SDK installation code.
+After you run Co-Browsing API, the output will give you instructions for your JavaScript SDK installation code.
 It looks like this (notice {BASE_ENDPOINT}):

 <script>